FSLogix profile containers and Azure files

 - Performance: The FSLogix profile containers are high performance and resolve performance issues that have historically blocked cached exchange mode.

 - OneDrive: Without FSLogix profile containers, OneDrive for Business is not supported in non-persistent RDSH or VDI environments.
-OneDrive for Business and FSLogix best practices describes how they interact.
+The OneDrive VDI support page will tell you how they interact.
 For more information, see Use the sync client on virtual desktops.

 - Additional folders: FSLogix provides the ability to extend user profiles to include additional folders.